identity2/Hugo-Blog/content/posts/prove-np-complete-by-restriction.md

 <br />

 However, many problem reduction methods are extremely subtle and often require some "devine instincts" to come up with in the first place.
-Fortunately, there is a far more simpler approach to prove NP-Completeness of a problem, that is, the restriction method.
+Fortunately, there is a far simpler approach to prove NP-Completeness of a problem, that is, the restriction method.

 <br />